Tennis news - Ashleigh Barty may not play WTA Finals after 'ridiculous' Mexico move, says coach Craig Tyzzer

 "Pressure-less balls absolutely fly.
 It's a ball that, if you use it in normal conditions, it doesn't bounce.
 It's not the greatest advertisement for the best girls in the world to be playing something they've never done before

-Barty and Tyzzer have been on the road all year and are only set to return home to Australia at the end of the season.
+Barty and Tyzzer have been on the road since March and are only set to return home to Australia at the end of the season.

+'She looked so comfortable in the biggest moments' - Wilander in awe of Raducanu

 - McEnroe defends Raducanu Wimbledon comments